February 22 - March 17

-The work of Erika Harrsch, Andy O’Brien, and others explore the political, social, and environmental realities resulting from the territorialization of North America.
-Through the collision of perspectival scales, from the individual to that of the collective, Fluctuating Meridians presents the relationships, depravities, misinformation, and generative possibilities that exist in the evolving border region, its contiguous places, people, and things.
+The work of Erika Harrsch, Andrew O’Brien, Pete Hoffecker Mejia, and Cog•nate Collective (Amy Sanchez Arteaga and Misael Diaz) explore the political, social, and environmental realities resulting from the territorialization of North America.
+Through the collision of perspectives, from the individual to that of the collective, Fluctuating Meridians presents the relationships, misinformation, and generative possibilities that exist in the evolving border region, its contiguous places, people, and things.
 A multi-media installation, the 3rd in Stove Works’ 5-exhibition satellite series, invites visitors to witness, participate, and even collaborate as Fluctuating Meridians unfolds.

 About Land and Sea